 Maybe you could do it better, maybe not, but empowering someone else to try increases buy-in, which increases team ownership and responsibility.
 Good leaders are responsible.
-Great leaders posses the courage to give responsibility away.
+Great leaders possess the courage to give responsibility away.

 And this doesn’t only apply to tasks.
 Conversation and presence are often some of the most difficult points to entrust.
 Restrained leaders don’t always need to have the last word.
 Asking a question such as “what are your final thoughts as we conclude our time today?” leaves space for people to grow.
 Whether it is letting silence linger in conversation, or letting gaps linger in the company, give people the opportunity to fill space.
 They may surprise you with what they do with that space.

-Good negotiators know that we are all attracted to suspense.
+Good negotiators know that we are all attracted to the suspense.
 Whether negotiating, leading a meeting, or addressing a situation, give quality of voice, rather than quantity.
-Few, select insights leave a far greater impression than countless weightless interjections.
+Few select insights leave a far greater impression than countless weightless interjections.
 Anyone can talk a lot but not say much.
 Be the kind of person who makes people hungry to listen when you open your mouth.

 When you do speak up, curb the desire to show all of your cards.
 After placing something on the table, let it lie for a bit.
 Don’t succumb to the desire to establish authority by saying everything you know.
-This stunts valuable input from others, and minimizes opportunity to clarify or adapt.
+This stunts valuable input from others and minimizes the opportunity to clarify or adapt.
 Restraint opens the door to what a leader “didn’t know that they didn’t know”, and creates space to come back later to qualify things with words and actions.

 Most C-level executives have agendas and conversations crowded with “important”.
-Walk in to meetings knowing what is critical and refrain from jumping in to distractions that, while they are important, could be handled by someone else.
+Walk into meetings knowing what is critical and refrain from jumping into distractions that, while they are important, could be handled by someone else.
 Staying focused also means knowing your walk-away point.
 In negotiating, in business relationships, even in life; know how far you are prepared to take the conversation, where you are willing to compromise, and when it is time you walk away.